-Vitinord conferences have been conducted over the last 14 years, promoting the advancement of viticulture and oenology in northern environments characterized by cool or short summers and/or cold winters.
-Various countries have hosted Vitinord conferences, including Riga, Latvia (2006); St. Hyacynthe, Quebec (2009); Neubrandenburg, Germany/Szczecin, Poland (2012); Nebraska City, Nebraska, USA (2015) and Malmo, Sweden/Copenhagen, Denmark (2018).
-Burlington, Vermont, USA is slated to host the next Vitinord conference in 2022.
+For the past 14 years, Vitinord conferences have promoted the advencement of viticulture and oenology in northern environments characterized by cool or short summers and/or cold winters.
+Various cities have hosted Vitinord conferences, including Riga, Latvia (2006); St. Hyacinthe, Quebec (2009); Neubrandenburg, Germany/Szczecin, Poland (2012); Nebraska City, Nebraska, USA (2015) and Malmo, Sweden/Copenhagen, Denmark (2018).

-Burlington, Vermont was founded in 1763, taking its name from the Burling family.
-It was originally founded as a sawmill and shipbuilding outpost, as well as a military site during the War of 1812.
-Nestled along the eastern shore of Lake Champlain, the waterfront showcases spectacular views of the Adirondack mountain range in neighboring New York.
+Along the eastern shore of Lake Champlain, the waterfront showcases spectacular views of the Adirondack mountain range in neighboring New York.
 A college town, Burlington is home to the University of Vermont and Champlain College.
-Currently, Burlington supports a strong services industry, including tourism.
-Manufacturing comprises aircraft armaments, concrete products, food service equipment, snowboards, plastic monofilaments, and maple syrup.
+Burlington is a quintessential college town, with a vibrant nightlife, food scene, and retail center.